Get

 Sphynx cats of all coat colors may be blessed with striking eye colors, but perhaps none more so than white or fawn Sphynxes.
 They can display a rare trait known as heterochromia, where each of their eyes will be a distinctly different color.

-Other common Sphynx eye colors include blue, copper, yellow, gold, orange, green, and red.
+Other common Sphynx eye colors include blue, copper, yellow, gold, orange, and green.

 two sphynx cats posing on purple background